 It follows from these findings that the contested decision had no tangible bearing on the complainant's situation, since the security officers who were cleared in 2018 were not actually equipped with a firearm.
-Furthermore, setting aside that decision would not have any practical effect - irrespective of the outcome of the dispute concerning the complainant's dismissal, which has taken place in the meantime and is the subject of his eleventh complaint - since it would not allow the complainant to be armed.
+Furthermore, setting aside that decision would not have any practical effect, since it would not allow the complainant to be armed.

-Lastly, the circumstance referred to by the complainant in his rejoinder that the decision to defer his application for clearance was not formally withdrawn by the Organization is not determinative in this case, since that decision's lack of effect has had the same practical consequences as a withdrawal and, as stated above, the question here is to determine whether the challenge to that decision objectively retains a reason for existence in this particular case.
+Lastly, the circumstance referred to by the complainant in his written submissions that the decision to defer his application for clearance was not formally withdrawn by the Organization is not determinative in this case, since that decision's lack of effect has had the same practical consequences as a withdrawal and, as stated above, the question here is to determine whether the challenge to that decision objectively retains a reason for existence in this particular case.